 What can you do?

 Safe, stable, nurturing relationships and environments are among the most powerful and protective forces in a child’s life.
-So in order to promote healthy child development, we must be diligent to create those safe, stable, nurturing relationships and environments.
+So in order to promote healthy child development, we must be diligent in creating those safe, stable, nurturing relationships and environments.
 As a community, we all share responsibility for the well-being of our children.

 ***If you or someone you know is in an abusive relationship, contact the National Hotline for Domestic Abuse.
 At this link, you can access a private chat with someone who can help you 24/7.
 If you fear someone is monitoring your computer or device, call the hotline 24/7 at 1−800−799−7233.
 For a clear understanding of what defines an abusive relationship, click here.***